 Like its descendants, Proto-Maritime displayed accusative-secundative alignment.
 Unlike its descendants, it had a single genitive case and lacked classifiers.

 As Proto-Maritime was a contact language it had little in the way of agglutination or inflection.
-Grammatical relations were expressed by word order and vocabulary.
+Grammatical relations were mostly expressed by word order and vocabulary.

 Mood and aspect were expressed with adverbs and co-verbs.
 Possession was shown by placing two nouns together.
 Singular, paucal and plural number were expressed with particles.
 There were formal and informal pronouns.
 Derivational morphology existed but was less extensive than in later Maritime languages.

-Looking further back, some linguists now think that many of the languages of Eastern Aheku can be traced Proto-East-Aheku.
+Some linguists now think that many of the languages of Eastern Aheku can be traced to something they call Proto-East-Aheku.
 To these linguists, PEA is the ancestor of Bangwa languages like Suliq (and modern Moawapa), Yelé languages (like modern Senduri), and Transmontane languages such as Loa Bateng and Pamak.

 As yet, the PEA hypothesis remains highly conjectural.
 Many of the features it purports to explain can also be explained by long-term areal contact between languages.
 It is therefore not covered on this site.

-A number of distinct Maritime languages emerged during the classical era.
+A number of distinct Maritime languages emerged after the classical era.
 Five have survived into the modern era.
 There are now three Northern Maritime languages: Lemohai, Lekuna and Letepi.
-There are also two Southern ones: Lepheku and
+There are also two Southern ones: Lepheku and Lehekõ.